Whiteley Research Incorporated

 If is recommended that the initial installation of 4.3 tools, at least, be performed using wr_install.
 Future updates of Xic and WRspice can be performed from within those programs.
 Other 4.3 XicTools programs will have a new checking/updating mechanism to be determined, so chances are that the tedious manual downloading and installing need only be done once.

-1. Download the necessary distribution files and scripts.
+1. Download the necessary XicTools distribution files and scripts.
 Probably, the easiest course is to download everything in the distribution directory for your operating system, into a new, empty temporary directory.
 Presently, there are eight package files and two scripts.
 When downloading completes, cd to the new directory.

 2. Make sure that the wr_install and wr_uninstall scripts are executable (they might not be after the download).
 If not, use